 Until the Local Plan has completely replaced the Replacement Calderdale UDP (2006) - not likely to occur until at least 2017 - planning decisions will have to based upon both sets of documents where relevant.

-This is the key document within the Local Plan It sets out a strategic vision, objectives and policies which will guide the scale and distribution of development in Calderdale until 2029.
+This is the key part of the Local Plan.
+It sets out a strategic vision, objectives and policies which will guide the scale and distribution of development in Calderdale until 2029.

-The document will identify sites for development and protection across Calderdale.
+The part of the Local Plan which will identify sites for development and protection across Calderdale.

 Land Allocations and Designations.